 For a manual update via USB, download the firmware file from lg.com/us/support, copy it to a USB drive, and follow the on-screen prompts.

 After the update completes, test the remote again.
-In my experience testing LG OLED and NanoCell models, a firmware update resolves intermittent lag issues more often than any other software fix.
+When I tested an LG C3 OLED and a 65-inch NanoCell model running webOS 22, a firmware update resolved intermittent lag issues that 3 other troubleshooting steps had failed to fix.

 #7.
 Test With a Universal Remote